moanasod/guana/_posts/what-to-wear.md

 title: What to Wear
 tagline: Dress code and weather information
 preview: >-
-   Cocktail dress code for the ceremony and reception.
-Expect warm days (22-26°C) and cooler evenings (15-18°C).
-Wear comfortable shoes for outdoor terrain and bring a wrap for the evening.
+   Expect warm, sunny days (around **22–26°C) and cooler evenings (**15–18°C).
+Rain may come unexpectedly as well.

 image: /images/dancing.png
-exampleQuestion: "What's the dress code?"
+exampleQuestion: "What's the weather like in May?"
 ---

 # What to Wear